 MISTAKE #1: Wasting valuable time and money

-Without direct access to insights that show you how your partners and assets are performing as sporting events occur, you’re most likely investing in partners or assets that aren’t delivering.
+Without direct access to insights that show you how your partners and assets are performing as sporting events occur, it is likely that you are investing in partners or assets that aren’t delivering on your objectives.

-THE FIX: Prioritize timely, actionable data.
-With those, you can analyze performance across partners and assets throughout the partnership so so you can change course before it's too late.
+THE FIX: Prioritize timely, actionable insights.
+With those, you can analyze performance across partners and assets throughout the partnership so you can change course before it's too late.

-Notice that your brand logo in your partner's branded content campaign was not getting the exposure you expected?
-Turn to your data to understand what’s happening and why.
+Notice that your brand's logo in a partner's branded content campaign is n't driving the brand visibility you expected?
+Turn to your own data to understand what’s happening and why.
 That way, you can work with your partners to make adjustments or even request a make-good to make up for lost value.

 When you are able to view performance on your own watch, you’re also able to come to the table with your own data, enabling you to negotiate a more favorable deal at renewal time.
 Money saved, and even earned!